Rectangle: Theorems

 The isoperimetric theorem for rectangles states that among all rectangles of a given perimeter, the square has the largest area.

 The midpoints of the sides of any quadrilateral with perpendicular diagonals form a rectangle.

 A parallelogram with equal diagonals is a rectangle.

 The Japanese theorem for cyclic quadrilaterals states that the incentres of the four triangles determined by the vertices of a cyclic quadrilateral taken three at a time form a rectangle.

 The British flag theorem states that with vertices denoted A, B, C, and D, for any point P on the same plane of a rectangle:

 For every convex body C in the plane, we can inscribe a rectangle r in C such that a homothetic copy R of r is circumscribed about C and the positive homothety ratio is at most 2 and $0.5 \text{ × Area}(R) \leq \text{Area}(C) \leq 2 \text{ × Area}(r)$.

+There exists a unique rectangle with sides $a$ and $b$, where $a$ is less than $b$, with two ways of being folded along a line through its center such that the area of overlap is minimized and each area yields a different shape – a triangle and a pentagon.
+The unique ratio of side lengths is $\displaystyle \frac {a} {b}=0.815023701...$.